deeplearning4j/deeplearning4j/stackeddenoisingautoencoder.md

 # Stacked Denoising Autoencoders

-A stacked denoising autoencoder is to a denoising autoencoder what a deep-belief network is to a [restricted Boltzmann machine](../restrictedboltzmannmachine.html).
-A key function of SDAs, and deep learning more generally, is their capacity for unsupervised pre-training, layer by layer, as input is fed through.
-Once each layer is pre-trained to conduct feature selection and extraction on the input from the preceding layer, a second stage of supervised fine tuning can follow.
+A stacked denoising autoencoder is to a denoising autoencoder what a [deep-belief network](/deepbeliefnetwork.html) is to a [restricted Boltzmann machine](../restrictedboltzmannmachine.html).
+A key function of SDAs, and deep learning more generally, is unsupervised pre-training, layer by layer, as input is fed through.
+Once each layer is pre-trained to conduct feature selection and extraction on the input from the preceding layer, a second stage of supervised fine-tuning can follow.

 A word on stochastic corruption in SDAs: Denoising autoencoders shuffle data around and learn about that data by attempting to reconstruct it.
 The act of shuffling is the noise, and the job of the network is to recognize the features within the noise that will allow it to classify the input.
 When a network is being trained, it generates a model, and measures the distance between that model and the benchmark through a loss function.
 Its attempts to minimize the loss function involve resampling the shuffled inputs and re-reconstructing the data, until it finds those inputs which bring its model closest to what it has been told is true.